aws/aws-nitro-enclaves-cli/README.md

   - 'enclave_build': A tool which builds EIF files starting from a Docker image and pre-existing binary blobs (such as those from 'blobs')

-  - 'include': The header files exposed by the Nitro Enclaves kernel module used by the normal CLI
+  - 'include': The header files exposed by the Nitro Enclaves kernel module used by the Nitro CLI

-  - rust-cose': A Rust-based COSE implementation, needed by the EIF utilities module ('eif_utils')
+  - 'rust-cose': A Rust-based COSE implementation, needed by the EIF utilities module ('eif_utils')

   - 'samples': A collection of CLI-related sample applications.
 One sample is the command executer - an application that enables a parent instance to issue commands to an enclave (such as transferring a file, executing an application on the enclave etc.)

   - 'src': The Nitro CLI implementation, divided into 3 components:
       - The implementation of the background enclave process: 'src/enclave_proc'
       - The implementation of the CLI, which takes user commands and communicates with enclave processes: 'src/*.rs'
       - A common module used by both the CLI and the enclave process: 'src/common'

-  - 'tests': Various unit and integration tests for the CLI.
+  - 'tests': Various unit and integration tests for the CLI

-  - 'tools': Various useful configuration files used for CLI and EIF builds.
+  - 'tools': Various useful configuration files used for CLI and EIF builds

-  - 'vsock_proxy': The implementation of the Vsock - TCP proxy application, which is used to allow an enclave to communicate with an external service through the parent instance.
+  - 'vsock_proxy': The implementation of the Vsock - TCP proxy application, which is used to allow an enclave to communicate with an external service through the parent instance

   - 'ci_entrypoint.sh': The script which launches the CLI continuous integration tests